TPU Inner Tubes Explained: Weight, Performance, and When They’re Worth It

 |---|---|

-| Air retention | Superior — minimal leakage |
+| Air retention | Superior, minimal leakage |

-| Rolling resistance | Reduced — improves acceleration |
+| Rolling resistance | Reduced, improves acceleration |

 Durability & Punctures: Real-World Riding Conditions

-- Impact and cut resistance — TPU’s tensile strength reduces penetration from thorns and glass, improving durability on mixed surfaces.
+- Impact and cut resistance: TPU’s tensile strength reduces penetration from thorns and glass, improving durability on mixed surfaces.

-- Pressure stability — TPU tolerates pressure spikes without structural failure, maintaining ride height and responsiveness.
+- Pressure stability: TPU tolerates pressure spikes without structural failure, maintaining ride height and responsiveness.

 How to Size TPU Tubes for Your Rim and Tyre (ETRTO Guide)

-After you’ve seen how TPU improves puncture resistance and pressure retention on varied surfaces, you’ll want to match those benefits to the correct tube size.
-For accurate TPU tube sizing follow ETRTO compatibility: read the tire marking (ETRTO mm rim diameter × tire width).
-Measure the tire’s diameter and width—e.g., 700x25c equals 622mm rim diameter and 25mm width.
-Select a TPU tube whose stated range includes your ETRTO numbers or is slightly larger in width to permit inflation and seating without slack.
+For accurate TPU tube sizing, follow ETRTO compatibility: read the tire marking (ETRTO mm rim diameter x tire width).
+Measure the tire’s diameter and width.
+For example, 700x25c equals 622 mm rim diameter and 25 mm width.
+Select a TPU tube whose stated range includes your ETRTO numbers or is slightly larger in width to allow proper inflation and seating without slack.
 Avoid undersized tubes that cause pinch flats or overstretched tubes that degrade performance.
-Verify valve type and length for your rim.
-Finally, consult the TPU tube manufacturer’s sizing guide to confirm exact ETRTO compatibility before purchase.

 Repair TPU Tubes: Patch Kits and Maintenance Tips